emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 ### Evaluation of Expression

-Evaluation of the expression simply takes the arguments we've passed to the function and uses them to compute the in-memory Derivation.
+Evaluation of the Expression simply takes the arguments we've passed to the function and uses them to compute the in-memory Derivation.

-### In Memory Derivation
+### In-Memory Derivation

 Assuming we're using input addressing[^inputbased], at this point the Store Location of every Output in the entire dependency graph of the Derivation is known (or can be determined).

-The store location of _this derivation_ is a function of all of its inputs.
-That is, this derivation is specific to the exact combination of inputs that were used to create it.
-The same is true for every input in this derivations entire dependency graph.
+The store location of _this Derivation_ is a function of all of its inputs.
+That is, this Derivation is specific to the exact combination of inputs that were used to create it.
+The same is true for every input in this Derivation's entire dependency graph.

 ### Instantiate